nirtamir2/talks/2025-06-25/src/slides.md

 [click]

-These small details create magic.
+Those small details create magic.

-Why?
-Because polish proves to the user that we care about their experience.
+It proves that we care about user experience.
-That caring builds trust.
+And it builds trust.
 -->

 ---